SNodeC/snode.c/docs/logging/semantic-logging-contract.md

 known non-blocking follow-ups
 ```

-For this round, the PR should be:
+For this round, the branch and draft PR are:

 ```text
 logging/round-01-baseline-contract